neilk/octopress/source/_posts/2000-06-01-abigails-regex-to-test-for-prime-numbers.markdown

 The logical negation of `=~`, will succeed if the regex does *not* match.
 Since we are looking for primes, the regex will match all *non*-primes.

+So, this one-liner is saying:

+{% blockquote %}
+Give us a number.
+We will then make a string that is all "1"s, as long as the number you gave us.
+Then we match that string against a complicated regular expression.
+If the expression doesn't match, print "Prime" to the console.
+{% endblockquote %}

 ## The regular expression

+Here's what the regular expression is saying:

 ``` perl
 /